 one of our members, Barry Roberts.

 article appeared in the February 2014 Issue of

 Reproduced with their kind permission.]

 [This photograph dates from the era 1986-88, as it shows 79SQN markings.

-back to Australia to introduce F-18s to RAAF operations.]
+due to re-establish in Australia, introducing F-18s to RAAF operations.]

 About 2pm on 6 July 1976, Mirage A3-64